 print(f"NumPy sum time: {time2:.6f} seconds")

-is excellent for micro-benchmarks and comparing concise alternatives, it's not suitable for profiling complex applications or entire functions within a larger workflow.
+While timeit is excellent for micro-benchmarks and comparing concise alternatives, it's not suitable for profiling complex applications or entire functions within a larger workflow.

-module is the standard tool.
-It records every function call and measures the time spent inside each function, excluding time spent in functions called by it (tottime
+cProfileFor a macroscopic view of where time is spent across different functions, Python's built-in cProfile module is the standard tool.
+It records every function call and measures the time spent inside each function, excluding time spent in functions called by it (tottime), and the total time spent in the function including all sub-calls (cumtime).

-Running cProfile
+Running cProfile:

-on an entire script from the command line, saving the results to a file for later analysis:
+You can run cProfile on an entire script from the command line, saving the results to a file for later analysis:

 python -m cProfile -o my_program.prof my_ml_script.py